FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountunit.md

 In cases where the *CommitmentDiscountQuantity* are present, the following applies:

 * The CommitmentDiscountUnit MUST represent the unit used to measure the *commitment discount*.
-* When accounting for *commitment flexibility*, the value SHOULD be reflected in the CommitmentDiscountUnit.
+* When accounting for *commitment flexibility*, the CommitmentDiscountUnit value SHOULD reflect this consideration.

 ## Column ID